-Bath & Body Works Inc. (BBWI) Upgraded Issued by Wall Street Gurus
+Bath & Body Works Inc. (BBWI) upgraded Issued by Wall Street Gurus

-Bath & Body Works Inc. (NYSE:BBWI) went down by -1.98% from its latest closing price compared to the recent 1-year high of $82.00.
-The company’s stock price has collected 2.30% of gains in the last five trading sessions.
+Bath & Body Works Inc. (NYSE:BBWI) went down by -3.97% from its latest closing price compared to the recent 1-year high of $82.00.
+The company’s stock price has collected -3.33% of loss in the last five trading sessions.
 Barron’s reported on 07/20/22 that Bath & Body Works Stock Is Sliding.
 Lowered Guidance Cut Investor Confidence.

 Is It Worth Investing in Bath & Body Works Inc. (NYSE :BBWI) Right Now?